Name Change And Divorce

 1. Don’t Choose the Most Expensive Attorney

 There seems to be a perception in the mind of the public that the more you pay for an attorney’s services, the more competent or skilled the attorney is.
 This is not necessarily the case.
-Fees are an important consideration when choosing a defense attorney, but it shouldn’t be your only selection criterion.
+Fees are … Read the rest

 What Is Considered Medical Malpractice?